 The cathedral of Matera (XIII century), the Church of San Francesco d’Assisi (XIII century) and the Church of San Giovanni Battista, a wonderful example of Apulian Romanichal architecture, are just some of the most noticeable ones.

-See Matera’s museums
+See Matera’s museums (kid-friendly)

-For a small town, Matera packs a pung in terms of museums.
 Some worth seeing are the National Archaeological Museum and the interesting Casa Noah (Website in Italian only).

 This last one now hosts an exhibition showing the history of Matera, maybe the best place of all to learn about the unique fate of this peculiar town.